Are CVs the best tool for hiring? Here’s what the data says

 Our data backs up these sentiments.
 Of the executives we surveyed, 45% stated that they weren’t sure whether the information given in CVs was accurate or not.
 As every analyst knows, bad data is the biggest threat to sound decision-making.

-Resumes take time to evaluate
+4. Resumes take time to evaluate

-On average, around 118 candidates apply for an open role.
-That number can leap into the thousands for highly coveted jobs at companies like Google.
 A hiring manager dealing with such a volume of applications will understandably have trouble giving each CV the attention it deserves.
-As a result, these executives often scan applications for relevant keywords and filter out submissions that don’t pass basic screening.
+As a result, they often scan applications for relevant keywords and filter out submissions that don’t pass basic screening.

 In our survey, 32% of respondents said they received too many CVs to review, which made filtering job applications far more difficult overall.

-Companies can’t find suitable candidates
+5. Companies can’t find suitable candidates

 With these statistics in mind, let’s return to our earlier survey group, a majority of whom were still convinced that CVs were a critical part of their hiring process.
 The next question we asked was whether the respondents were currently having trouble finding suitable candidates for open positions.